Archive for January, 2009

 What star is this?

 A star alerted three astronomers of the birth of a king (Matthew 2).
 It was spectacular enough that they began a journey to Jerusalem (and eventually Bethlehem) to seek out a newborn king.
-After stopping where they expected to find the king then instead found the star-told king in a simple house [...]
+After stopping where they expected to find the king, in a palace, they instead found the star-told king in a simple house with a small child in the small town of Bethlehem.
+A star lead them to the king.

 Blackout Doesn’t Darken Sea Life Excursion